Friesian Sporthorse Association Registration Guidelines ~

 Approved for Breeding:

 Approved for Breeding (Stallions) -- Approved for Breeding (Stallions) -- Minimum three generation pedigree.
-All Approved for Breeding horses must be registered in either the Main Book, the Auxiliary Book, or the Foundation Book.
+All Approved for Breeding horses must meet the pedigree requirements of either the Main Book, the Auxiliary Book, the Friesian Warmblood Book, or the Foundation Book.
 All Approved for Breeding horses must have their DNA on file with the Friesian Sporthorse Association.
 To be fully Approved for Breeding the horse must have a minimum inspection score score of 72% AND must meet at least one of the performance criteria for Silver or Gold Elite Book status.
-Stallions which pass the FPZV stallion testing, or are approved with any WBFSH recognized registry, will be automatically eligible to be Approved for Breeding.
+Stallions which pass the FPZV stallion testing, or are approved with an accepted WBFSH recognized registry, will be automatically eligible to be Approved for Breeding.
 Australian stallions which are Approved Studbook Stallions or Foalbook Stallions with a Breeding Permit with the ANZFHS are automatically eligible to be Approved for Breeding with the FSA.
 Purebred stallions which have earned their "ster" status may be considered for Breeding Approval on a case-by-case basis.

-Provisional Approval (Stallions) -- Stallions which have met the inspection criteria to be Approved for Breeding (minimum score of 72%) but which have not yet achieved the performance criteria to be Approved for Breeding, may be provisionally approved if they meet one of the requirements of the Bronze Elite Book for either dressage, combined driving, or eventing.
+Provisional Approval (Stallions) -- Stallions which have earned an in-hand or inspection score of 75% or higher at the age of 2 1/2 or older, may be Provisionally Approved for Breeding.
 Likewise, stallions which have met the performance criteria to be Approved for Breeding (Silver or Gold Elite Book status) but which have not yet met the inspection criteria may be provisionally Approved for Breeding.
+Pedigree requirements are the same as Approved for Breeding (Stallions) listed above.

-Star Mares -- Star mare status recognizes quality mares who have accomplished one of the following:
+Star Mares -- Star mare status recognizes quality mares who have accomplished one of the following at the age of 3-years-old or older.
+(Star mares must also meet the pedigree requirements of either the Main Book, Auxiliary Book, Friesian Warmblood Book, or Foundation Book.)

 - Earned Silver Elite Book status